suffolklibraries/lgc/content/collections/events/amazing-animals-17-02.md

               rel: null
               target: null
               title: null
-        text: 'Access at the Mansion'
+        text: 'Access at Christchurch Mansion'
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'Please note that only the Great Hall will be open to event visitors.
+The rest of the Mansion will not be open as we are closed to the public on Mondays.'
   -
     type: paragraph
     attrs: